Learning Preferences from Conjoint Data: A Hybrid Structural Deep Learning Approach: Conclusion

 \section{Conclusion}

-This paper develops a structural estimator for conjoint experiments that combines a random utility logit model with a deep neural network mean function, yielding an individual-level preference vector $\hat{\bfbeta}(\bfZ_i)$ for every respondent together with valid double/debiased machine learning inference on population averages.
-The approach nests the reduced-form AMCE as a special case---our average $\hat{\theta}_k$ reproduces a pooled homogeneous-logit coefficient almost exactly both overall and within subgroups (Supplementary Materials~\ref{app:validation})---so nothing a standard AMCE analysis would deliver is lost.
-What is gained is access to the full distribution of preferences and to structural quantities---polarization, marginal rates of substitution, willingness to pay, compensating differentials, counterfactual welfare---that an average effect cannot express.
+This paper develops a hybrid structural estimator for conjoint experiments that preserves the benefits of structural modeling without its usual parametric restrictions.
+Combining a random utility model with a flexible DNN mean function and respondent-level empirical-Bayes updating, it recovers an individual preference vector $\hat{\bfbeta}_i$ for every respondent while retaining valid debiased inference on population averages.
+It recovers reduced-form AMCE analysis as a special case under correct specification, and adds the full distribution of preferences and the structural quantities classical theories of voting and electoral competition have long invoked: MRS, WTP, compensating differentials, polarization, and predicted vote shares in head-to-head contests between arbitrary candidate position bundles.